We may earn a commission from the affiliate links on this site. Learn more›

 Just like the Drum Dial, the Tama Tension Watch operates in a similar fashion.
 I found that the Drum Dial is more accurate and produced better results every time.
 It’s much more user-friendly and is more consistent.

-The Tama Tension Watch resembles an old drain plug if you ask me.
+The old variant of the Tama Tension Watch resembles an old drain plug if you ask me.
 It features this detachable nylon bumper that ensures a consistent measuring distance from the rim.
-It’s a good idea in practice, but looks rather strange.
+It’s a good idea in practice but looks rather strange.

-4. Tru Tuner TT001 Rapid Drum Head Replacement System
+4) Tru Tuner Drum Head Replacement System 6/10

 While not a traditional drum tuner by any means, the Tru Tuner still makes our list as one of our favorites.
 It’s not a bad price to pay for how useful this product will be to you.